mgdesaix/gscramble-paper-pigs/scripts/01_empirical_admixture/README.md

 # 01) Initial admixture of empirical pig data

 Here we run [ADMIXTURE](https://dalexander.github.io/admixture/download.html) for 1 to 5 clusters.
+We provide the `gscramble-pigs-keep` BED/BIM/FAM files in the `./data/` directory - these are the 160 genotyped samples with the 14,233 filtered loci.

 ```sh
 cd ./out
 for K in {1..5}; do ../software/admixture --cv ../data/gscramble-pigs-keep.bed $K -j8 | tee log${K}.out; done